DjentleViBe/PIRO/README.md

 - [JOSS - A Sparse Matrix parallel solver for OpenCL](./paper.md)

 ## Feedback and Contributions
 Contributions are always welcome to help improve this project!
 If you have any suggestions, feel free to fork the repository and create a pull request.
 If you enjoy the project, please consider giving it a star.
-Thanks for your support!"
+Thank you for your support!

 1. Fork the Project
 2. Create your Feature Branch (```git checkout -b feature/AmazingFeature```.
 For performance studies, ```performance/PerformanceStudyName```.)